 I understand what you’re saying about term limits, but we tried implementing them, and it didn’t work.
 We used to have nine board members.
 Now we’re down to just four.
 The institutional memory is gone, and one Board member now serves on the Board of another nature center.
 But in some ways, even worse, is that the new people we have really don’t do as much.
 They are not as invested.

 Boy, if that isn’t everybody’s nightmare about term limits!

 I really wish I had had the conversation with her before she instituted term limits!

 If I had, I would have told her that she needs to build a robust recruitment program before implementation.
-Organizations that do not have term limits generally haven’t needed to cultivate interest in Board service.
-They have no “bench” – a list of people who might be asked in the next few years, as Board positions open up.
-Instead, when someone decides to leave, the others gather round and speculate on who might make a good Board member.
+(Organizations that do not have term limits generally haven’t needed to cultivate interest in Board service.)
+They need a “bench” – a list of people who might be asked in the next few years, as Board positions open up.
+Without it, when someone decides to leave, the others gather round and speculate on who might make a good Board member.
 Essentially, they are recruiting that person from scratch.
 Instead of thinking about who they really need, they think about who they can get.